Espen-sh/Impedance-extraction-from-PSCAD/README.md

 # Impedance Extraction and Stability Analysis

 This repository contains the Python post-processing scripts used for impedance extraction and impedance-based stability analysis in the master thesis.
 The scripts are intended to support the methodology described in the thesis chapter on impedance extraction.
+The repository also includes a model of the Power-from-Shore system in PSCAD, as well as the PSCAD library file used for this model.
+Note that the uploaded model is not the same one used to derive the results in the master thesis.
+Values, parameters and cable models are change or simplified because of confidentiality reasons.

 The workflow is based on frequency-domain extraction from PSCAD time-domain simulations.
 Multi-tone positive- and negative-sequence perturbation files are used to identify 2×2 modified-sequence impedance matrices.
 These matrices can then be converted to the dq domain and used for impedance plots, passivity analysis, and Nyquist-based stability assessment.